adaltas/node-shell/src/plugins/router.coffee.md

 How to use the `route` method to execute code associated with a particular command.

-    Parameters::route = (context = process, args...) ->
+    Parameters::route = (context = {}, args...) ->
       # Normalize arguments
-      # Remove node and script argv elements
-      if context is process
-        context = argv: context.argv.slice 2
-      else if Array.isArray context
+      if Array.isArray context
         context = argv: context
-      else unless is_object context
+      else unless is_object_literal context
-        context.argv = context
         throw error [
           'Invalid Router Arguments:'
-          'first argument must be a context object, the argv array or the process object,' "got #{JSON.stringify context}"
+          'first argument must be a context object or the argv array,' "got #{JSON.stringify context}"
         ]
       appconfig = @confx().get()